mateisilviu/Java-Certification-1Z0-819-Cheet-Sheet/Chapter 20 NIO2.md

   - _delete()_ method throws an exception if the path dosn't exists (_NoSuchFileException_)
   - _deleteIfExists()_ will not throw an exception if path dosn't exists, it will return _true_/_false_ if succesfull.
 ##### public static BufferedReader newBufferedReader (Path path) throws IOException
+  - reads a file specified at _Path_ unsing a _BufferedReader_ object
   ```
   var path = Path.of("/animals/gopher.txt");
   try (var reader = Files.newBufferedReader(path)) {